 All such activities will be carried out in compliance with the Human Rights Act 1998.
 Where appropriate, the Regulation of Investigatory Powers Act 2000 (RIPA) and the Investigatory Powers Act 2016 (IPA) will be used to ensure this.
 Statutory Codes of Practice published by the Home Office will be complied with.

-As a member of the Corporate Leadership Team, responsibility is placed upon the Interim County Solicitor to ensure the authority’s overall compliance with the Act and act as the “Senior Responsible Officer”.
+As a member of the Corporate Leadership Team, responsibility is placed upon the Director of Legal and Democratic Services to ensure the authority’s overall compliance with the Act and act as the “Senior Responsible Officer”.
 The Legal Process Manager of the Trading Standards Service will act as the Authority’s “RIPA Coordinating Officer” to assist in this.

 2.0 Purpose of RIPA